2017 All-Ireland Senior Hurling Championship: Provincial championships

-Nine counties compete - seven from Leinster plus Galway and Kerry.
-Last year's Leinster champions receive a bye into the semi-final.
-The championship begins with a qualifier group involving the four weakest teams.
-The group winners and runners-up join four of the five strongest teams in the three Leinster quarter finals as the competition continues in a knock-out format.
-Two semi-finals and a final follow.
+Nine counties competed – seven from Leinster plus Galway and Kerry.
+2016 Leinster champions received a bye in the semi-final.
+The championship began with a qualifier group involving the four weakest teams.
+The group winners and runners-up join four of the five strongest teams in the three Leinster quarter finals as the competition continued in a knock-out format.
+Two semi-finals and a final followed.